Xoc Maya Calendar uses a tab based interface. Each of these tabs is described below.

 In the Long Count tab, you can You can put in two Long Counts and get the distance number between them.

-In the Distance Number tab, you can enter a beginning Long Count and a series of distance numbers.
-It will show all the Long Counts reached.
+In the Calendar Round + tab, you can enter a Calendar Round and a distance number.
+It will show the Calendar Round reached.

 In the Calendar Round - tab, you can enter two Calendar Rounds.
 It will show the minimal Distance Numbers between them.

-On the Ring Number tab, you can enter the information for a Ring Number from the Maya codices .
+On the Serpent Number tab, you can enter a Serpent Number from the Maya codices.
 It will show the Long Count reached.

 On the Almanac Tab, you can enter the information about an almanac from the Maya codices.
 It will calculate the entire almanac and show the Tzolk'in periods.